-How do I know if I have termites in Rhode Island?
+How do I know if I have termites in my Rhode Island home?

 Contrary to popular belief, termites do not live in homes.
 Termites live in underground colonies, tunneling undetected through the soil into a structure, sometimes through mud tubes.
 Because of their subterranean nature, an infestation may go undetected for some time.
 But, there are warning signs of an active termite infestation including:

 - Winged insects, called “swarmers” in or around your home or winged parts scattered around your doors or windows (most likely occurs in Spring)